PookMook/posts/cascade.md

 - WyW-in-JS is a framework to build statically extracted libraries.
 Using libraries like this removes a significant portion of the work and lets author focus on what's really important: The API (the fabled DX) and the trade-offs complexity/capabilities that fits their needs.

 I hope to see an explosion of solutions, all targeting a slightly difference niche use-case.
-May the best/most generic/better weighted trade-off one wins
+May the best/most generic/better weighted trade-off one wins.

 For instance Using Parcel Macros / Lightning CSS + dumb CSS generation means you are keeping up with CSS for close to near 0 upkeep.
+Such library could be written in a couple hundred lines of code (less if you want to keep typescript out of the loop).